-Chinese dissident and former political prisoner Yang Jianli today addressed 10th Geneva Summit for Human Rights and Democracy — see quotes below, followed by full prepared remarks.
+Chinese dissident and former political prisoner Yang Jianli addresses the 10th Geneva Summit for Human Rights and Democracy – see quotes below, followed by full prepared remarks.

-10th Annual Geneva Summit for Human Rights and Democracy, Main Event, Tuesday February 20, 2018
+10th Annual Geneva Summit for Human Rights and Democracy, Tuesday, February 20, 2018

 On China’s harassment of human rights activists:

 “In mid- January 2018, a Beijing–based human rights lawyer, Yu Wensheng, while walking his son to school, was seized by more than 12 police officers, and surrounded by at least four police cars and a SWAT team.”

 “Wang Quanzhang has been held incommunicado by the Chinese government for more than 2 and a half years … He is reportedly being held at Tianjin No. 2 Detention Center.
 But his wife … has not been permitted to see him.
 Nor have his lawyers been able to meet with him.”

 “It is very likely that Wang is being tortured.
 We have no idea what his condition is.
 Indeed, we don’t even know if he is alive.”

 “There is essentially no freedom left to peacefully advocate for change in China.”

 “Despite the [Chinese] government’s rhetoric here at the UN Human Rights Council about how human rights are protected by the Chinese Constitution along with many other laws and regulations.
 It’s simply not the case.”